Why does Charlottesville Assess at Market Value?

 How does a property owner appeal an assessment?

 Once the assessments are mailed, you as a property owner have 30 days to appeal the assessment.
-To initiate this process, fill out an Assessment Appeal Application and file it with our office by mail or in person at the City Assessor's Office in City Hall (Rm.
-320).
+To initiate this process, fill out an Assessment Appeal Application and file it with our office by mail or in person at the City Assessor's Office located at 102 5th Street NE.
 You may speak to an appraiser, review the data used in computing the assessment and, if necessary, schedule an inspection of the property.

 After this, should a dispute still exist, you may appeal to the Board of Equalization.
 The three-person board, appointed by the Circuit Court, is composed of City property owners.
 The board may affirm, reduce or raise the assessment, if in their opinion such adjustments are necessary to equalize the tax burden upon all citizens in the City.
 If you are dissatisfied with the Board's decision, you may appeal to the Circuit Court.